In medicine, the term soft tissue refers to tissues that connect, support, or surround other structures and organs of the body. This includes:

 How this affects function

 The healing process causes your body to produce tough, dense scar tissue in the affected area.
-This scar tissue binds up and ties down tissues that need to move freely.
+This scar tissue binds up or ties down tissues that need to move freely.
 As scar tissue builds up, muscles become shorter and weaker, tension on tendons cause tendonitis, and nerves can become trapped.
 This can cause reduced range of motion, loss of strength, and pain.
 If a nerve is trapped you may also feel tingling, numbness, and weakness.